So you’re a customer experience audit agency. What does that mean?

 What will I get from working with Interaction Metrics?

-You’ll get objective, nuanced, actionable data.
-Better customer feedback.
-Better customer service evaluations.
+You’ll get objective, nuanced, actionable data based on robust customer feedback and precise customer service evaluations.
 Improved customer experience.
-Customer loyalty unlocked.
+Better customer relationships.
+Greater customer loyalty.
 That’s us.

-Branded customer service is the next frontier of market differentiation.
-Yesterday’s branding is static: things like simple logos and color schemes are detached from the customer, and focused on the company.
-Incorporating your brand into the lived experience of the customer, however, gives it substance and depth.
-It shows that your company isn’t just a logo—it’s a set of real practices and values that your company lives by.
-Don’t let your brand stop at your logo.
-Bring your brand to life through each and every customer interaction.
+Branded customer experience is the next frontier of market differentiation.
+Yesterday’s branding was static: logos and color schemes are detached from the customer, and focused on the company.
+Incorporating your brand into the lived customer experience gives your brand substance and depth—it demonstrates that you have a set of values that your company lives by. we encourage you to bring your brand to life through each and every customer interaction.

 My company has great staff and a lot of customer surveys.
 Isn’t that enough?

-So, what’s the ROI on top-tier customer service?
+So, what’s the ROI on great customer service?

 Customer service evaluations cost pennies on the payroll dollar.
 So if you’re already paying for customer service, why not maximize its value?
-Great customer service always finds ways to add value.
+Great customer service wins the hearts and minds of customers.

 If I ignore my customer service, is it really going to hurt me?